Treasury urged to set out plan to ‘un-gum’ housing amid call to axe stamp duty

 It brought about £13.9 billion into the Treasury in 2024-25, according to Mr Murray.

-The Conservatives have used their “opposition day” in the Commons to call on “the Government to reduce public expenditure to fund the abolition of stamp duty land tax on primary residences purchased by UK residents”.
+The Conservatives used their “opposition day” in the Commons to call on “the Government to reduce public expenditure to fund the abolition of stamp duty land tax on primary residences purchased by UK residents”.
+MPs rejected their plea by 329 votes to 103, majority 226.

 Get a free fractional share worth up to £100.